jasonccox/jsonbody/README.md

 	}

 	if turt.age < 0.0 {
-		jsonWriter.WriteHeader(http.StatusBadRequest)
-		jsonWriter.WriteErrors("age must be positive") // sends back an error body return
+		jsonWriter.WriteErrors(http.StatusBadRequest, "age must be positive") // sends back an error body return
 	}

 	// do some processing here...

-	jsonWriter.WriteHeader(http.StatusCreated)
-	jsonWriter.WriteJSON(turt) // converts turt to JSON and writes it as the response body }
+	jsonWriter.WriteJSON(http.StatusCreated, turt) // converts turt to JSON and writes it as the response body }
 ```